gitrepository/meanapp/README.md

 RTB15
 #33 Angular Directive: Directive provides the ability to create new HTML elements/tags etc.
 	<youtube> directive to play videos (not just you-tube)

+RTB16: The END
+#34 Look Data: Adding lookup data service call
+#35 Summary
+	MEAN Stack: It makes use of MongoDB, Express.js, Angular.js, and Node.js

+	API Firts: Implementing server side code
+		Node		: Is an open-source, cross-platform runtime environment for developing server-side Web applications.
+		Exprees	: Is a Node.js web application server framework which handle Serverside Request & Responses.
+		MongoDB	: Is a cross-platform document-oriented NoSQL database.

+		mongoose				: Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment. resourcejs			: A simple Express library to reflect Mongoose models to a REST interface. body-parser			: Node.js body parsing middleware.
+It's parsing utility. method-override : Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it. lodash					: Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings.

+	Client/ Front End: Implementing Client Interface code.
+		AngularJS	: Is an open-source web application framework built to develop single-page applications (SPA).
+Brings MVC framework to 												-javascript
+		Yeoman		: Is a scaffolding tool.
+Used to generate basic angular app (yo angular) + generate MVC routes (yo angular:route movie-add)
+		Bower			: Is another Package Manager.
+Convenient to install Front end related dependencies (like Bootstrap, Angular etc) Grunt			: Is a Javascript Task runner (grunt serve)

+		angular-ui-router	: Angular routing using angular-ui-router (ui-view) instead of angular-router (ng-view) restangular				: Restangular is an AngularJS service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of 												-client code.
+It's a perfect fit for any WebApp that consumes data from a RESTful API.